SimranS22/K-Quiz/README.md

-:star: Make sure to grab some cool swags during Hacktoberfest by getting involved in the open-source community.
+:star: Make sure to grab some cool swags and learning during Hacktoberfest by getting involved in the open-source community.